jeffsp/SPOC/README.md

   - [X] Quiet (don't warn)
   - [X] Unit/integration tests
 - [ ] spoc copy: Copy fields in one point cloud to fields in another point cloud
-  - [ ] Specify which fields to assign: all,x,y,z,c,p,i,r,g,b,extra
+  - [ ] Specify which fields to copy: all,x,y,z,c,p,i,r,g,b,extra
-          Note that assigning X,Y,Z is useful for unrotating/uncentering a point cloud after performing transformations
+        Note that copying X,Y,Z is useful for unrotating/uncentering a point cloud after performing transformations
+        The point clouds must have the same number of points
   - [ ] Use voxels of size R for assignment
-  - [ ] Use nearest neighbors for assignment
-  - [ ] Use point index in extra field N for assignment
-  - [ ] Use component ID for assignment
-  - [ ] Use cluster ID for assignment
+        Note the this is useful for restoring points to a point cloud that has been subsampled (decimated).
+        The voxels of the point cloud with the most points must overlap all the points in the point cloud with the lesser points.
+That is, the point cloud with the less points must have been derived from (by decimation/subsampling) the larger point cloud.
   - [ ] Unit/integration tests
 - [X] spoc transform: Change fields in a point cloud.
 The output point cloud will have the same number of points and the points will be in the same order.
                       Transformations occur in the order in which they were encounterd on the command line.
-  - [ ] Commands in the form: 'spoc\_transform cmd'
+  - [X] Commands executed in the order in which they appear on command line
-  - [ ] Check args against command
   - [X] Allow arbitrary operations using a transformer interface
   - [X] Add support for a two pass filter so that points can be changed based upon global point cloud properties, e.g.: add a